tiprankstipranks

 Failure to retain existing customers or identify and attract new customers could adversely affect our business, financial condition and results of operations.

-Our two largest customers are American Express and JPMorgan Chase.
-Together, these customers represented approximately 71% and 67% of our net sales for the years ended December 31, 2023 and 2022.
+Our two largest customers are JPMorgan Chase and American Express.
+Together, these customers represented approximately 63% and 71% of our net sales for the years ended December 31, 2024 and 2023, respectively.
 Our ability to meet our customers' high-quality standards in a timely manner is critical to our business success.
 If we are unable to provide our products and services at high quality and in a timely manner, our customer relationships may be adversely affected, which could result in the loss of customers.
-Our ability to maintain relationships with our customers or attract new customers may be impacted by several factors beyond our control, including more attractive product offerings from our competitors, widespread industry disruptions (such as market disruptions in the digital assets industry, as well as potential adoption or enactment of new regulatory rules or legislation, new regulatory enforcement outcomes and new case law developments), pricing pressures or the financial health of these customers, many of whom operate in competitive businesses and depend on favorable macroeconomic conditions.
+Our ability to maintain relationships with our customers or attract new customers may be affected by several factors beyond our control, including more attractive product offerings from our competitors, widespread industry disruptions (such as adverse crypto market disruptions, adoption or enactment of new legislation or agency rules and the outcomes of regulatory enforcement actions and other major litigation), pricing pressures or the financial health of these customers, many of whom operate in competitive businesses and depend on favorable macroeconomic conditions.
 In addition, we may also be limited in the products we can offer and the pricing we can receive for such products due to restrictions present in certain of our customer contracts, which may negatively impact our ability to retain existing customers or attract new customers.
 If we experience difficulty retaining customers and attracting new customers, our business, financial condition and results of operations may be materially and adversely affected.

 Macro & Political